jar398/listtools/doc/method.md

 Our RCC-5 comparison between taxa in different checklists will rely, in part, on set comparisons of exemplar sets.

-For each taxon in each checklist, we cache (in the workspace) the set of exemplars that occur in that taxon (i.e. at or below it in the checklist's hierarchy).
+For each record in each checklist, we cache (in the workspace) the set of exemplars that occur in the record's taxon (i.e. at or below it in the checklist's hierarchy).
 This is a simple postorder union computation.
 These sets are called "blocks" because it is sometimes the case that multiple taxa (even within a single checklist) have the same exemplar set, so they must be distinguished in some other way.

 The word "block" is short for "block of a partition" where the partition is one whose equivalence relation is exemplar set equality.

-A taxon whose exemplar set is empty is called "peripheral".
+A record whose exemplar set is empty is called "peripheral".

 ## Cross-MRCA calculation

-For each taxon (record) in each checklist, we cache the smallest (fewest members, most 'tipward' in the hierarchy) taxon whose exemplar set is equal to or larger than that of the given taxon.
+For each record in each checklist, we cache the smallest (fewest members, most 'tipward' in the hierarchy) record in the opposite checklist whose exemplar set is equal to or larger than that of the given record.
 This is computed as a simple postorder MRCA computation grounding out with the exemplars found on their minimal taxa.

 ## "Reflection" calculation